jkjung-avt/yolov4_crowdhuman/README.md

    $ make
    ```

-   When it is done, I would suggest to test the "darknet" executable with the `test` command as follows.
+   When it is done, you could (optionally) test the "darknet" executable as follows.

    ```shell
    ### download pre-trained yolov4 coco weights and test with the dog image